matteoceschia/SN-IEgenerator/README.md

 with cmake using the Bayeux and Falaise libraries, similar to building FLSimulate.
 Once built, try ./build/fltranslate --help to see the minimal command line options.
 The resulting BRIO files should then be able to serve as input files for reconstruction modules.
-This currently hasn't been tested but the translation itself appears to work.

 Installed geometry event types